Allenx5-Chen/Trash-bin---3D-project/README.md

-# Trash-bin---3D-project
+Welcome! # Trash-bin---3D-project
-3D printing - trash bin - solidworks
+This is a 3D printing DIY project - trash bin, made by solidworks